 “That’s part of the plan,” he told members of the press moments after their 99-94 defeat, their fifth of the midseason joust, at the Ynares Center here.

-All of the Bossing are still trying to get used to the new leadership, but Panopio himself showed how much he’s in by repaying the 54-year-old’s trust.
+The Bossing are still trying to get used to the new leadership, but Panopio showed how much he has bought in by repaying the 54-year-old’s trust.

-That was evident especially in the fourth quarter, in which he scored nine of his points to play a key role in their fourth-quarter chase, which eventually turned into a major threat when they managed to cut the gap to one, 95-94.
+That was evident especially in the fourth quarter, when he scored nine of his points to play a key role in their fourth-quarter chase.
+He eventually turned the run into a major threat when they managed to cut the gap to one, 95-94.

 But the defending conference champions showed poise, with Calvin Oftana and Bol Bol coming through for the final blows to put the Bossing away.